grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 This is especially useful for converting multiple time series results into a single wide table with a shared time field.

-#### Inner join
+#### Inner join (for Time Series or SQL-like data)

 An inner join merges data from multiple tables where all tables share the same value from the selected field.
 This type of join excludes data where values do not match in every result.

 Use this transformation to combine the results from multiple queries (combining on a passed join field or the first time column) into one result, and drop rows where a successful join cannot occur.
+This is not optimized for large Time Series datasets.

 In the following example, two queries return Time Series data.
 It is visualized as two separate tables before applying the inner join transformation.